ThomasWork4/Wiley_Training/wiley/README.md

 ------------------------------
 - This package contains example implementations for the pattern matching mechanism

-[MixTypes.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/patternMatching/MixTypes.scala) - This program demonstrates the pattern matching syntax and how it can be used as an alternative to if statements.
+[MixTypes.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/patternMatching/MixTypes.scala) - This program demonstrates the pattern matching syntax and how it can be used as an alternative to if statements.<br />
 [PatternMatching.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/patternMatching/PatternMatching.scala) - This program is a continuation of MixTypes.scala.

 Tuples